tumblr/colossus/docs/clients.md

 ## Failure Management

 ### Client Behavior

-If any failure occurs (example: connection closed, external system isn't responding) the response is sent back as a failure and NOT retried.
-The default behavior is to reconnect using the retry policy (more below) and continue trying subsequent requests.
-If failfast is enabled then all queued requests in the ServiceClient are immediately failed and removed.
+Failures can be broken down into two categories: Connection Failures and Request Failures.
+Regardless of which type, if a failure occurs the response is sent back as a failure and NOT retried.
+If failfast is enabled, then all queued requests in the ServiceClient are immediately failed and removed.

+If a Request Failure occurs (example: service isn't responding) the response is sent back as a failure and no subsequent action is taken.

+If a Connection Failure occurs (example: connection is closed, host unavailable) the response is sent back as a failure and the retry policy (more below) takes effect.

 ### Retrying Requests